 Some things are just too complex to fix with one approach, one toolkit, one ‘solution provider’.
-The challenge for organizations is how to avoid complex problems becoming wicked problems; how you put in place measures so that you don’t have to address this kind of traps.
+The challenge for organizations is how to avoid complex problems becoming wicked problems; how do you put in place measures, so that you don’t have to address this kind of trap.

 Complexity is addictive.
 It has an initial attraction and then a self-reinforcing mechanism kicks in, which makes it bigger and bigger.

-Process, systems and behavioural diets are needed in order to ovoid the lack of control.
-If you enter in the wicked problems territory, it’s not the end of the world, but you are in the hands of one go, one shot, and very little maneuvering.
+Process, systems and behavioural diets are needed in order to avoid the lack of control.
+If you enter in the wicked problems territory, it’s not the end of the world, but you are in the hands of, one go, one shot, and very little manoeuvering.

 Just being mindful of their existence, may be a big step to their avoidance.